dispersia-bit/samples/README.md

-Freezed app on Python3 which can calculate your positions in QS WUR, mail me for details: #dispersia@bk.ru
+Freezed shell app on Python3 which can calculate your positions in QS WUR, mail me for details: #dispersia@bk.ru